wisabid/react-ssr/README.md

 # react-ssr
-An example of react with ssr
+An example of react with ssr using Typescript